vmware-tanzu/community-edition/docs/designs/tanzu-addon-packaging.md

     newRootPath: deploy
 ```

+> There are multiple sources you can use.
+Ideally, packages use either `git` or `githubReleases` such that we can lock in the version.
+Using the `http` source does not give us the same guarentee as the aforementioned sources.

 This configuration means vendir will manage the `config/upstream` directory.
 To
 download the assets and produce a lock file, run the following.